 I loved everything about him, how perfect he was, his tiny little nose and cheeks, his minute fingers and toes.
 We began his learning curve together and revelled equally in each newly mastered skill.
 He made me so proud.

-And then I realised that I wanted to be not only the best parent I have within me to be, but the best human being.
-I wanted to teach him to be inquisitive about life and to follow his curiosity, to love knowledge and learning, to laugh as much as he can, to be critical of his surroundings and not just follow blindly because somebody said so; and most importantly that he can be and achieve anything he sets his heart to, as long as he invests himself into it.
+And then I realised that I wanted to be not only the best parent, but the best human being I can be.
+I want to teach him inquisitiveness about life, to follow his curiosity, and to love knowledge and learning.
+I would love him to laugh as much as he can, and to be happy.
+He will ideally be critical of his surroundings and not just follow blindly because somebody said so.
+And most importantly, that he can achieve anything he sets his heart to, as long as he invests himself.

 To the journey

 Now don’t get me wrong, although I love him more than I ever thought possible, he is not the centre of my world.
-I relish the limited time I get to myself and I also love my work as a Kent family photographer and wedding photographer.
-It inspires me and lets me be an adult.
-It channels my creativity and let’s me be part of my couples’ happiest day.
-It also resets my patience, when he’s going through a particularly difficult phase, which in turn then lets me be the parent I would like to be.
+I relish the limited time I get to myself and I also love my work as a documentary wedding photographer and documentary family photographer.
+I get inspired and I love the opportunity to be purely an adult.
+It channels my creativity and lets me be part of my couples’ happiest day.
+And when he’s going through a particularly trying phase, it also resets my patience, which in turn then lets me be the parent I would like to be.

 It also teaches him that independence is important and a very good thing.
-I hope I can be an example to him that he will not only look up to as a child, but will hopefully like as a person when he is himself an adult and sees me from an equal viewpoint.
+I hope I can be an example to him that he will look up to as a child.
+And if I’m lucky a person he likes when he is himself an adult and sees me as an equal.

-Now with his third birthday behind us and only a few short months before I have to register him to start school next year, I know that there are many more challenges ahead of us, but there is nothing in this world that I would rather do.
-I can’t wait to share the rest of his journey into adulthood with him, the laughs, tears and tantrums, and to see where it all takes him, my wonderful, beautiful, lovely little big boy.
+Now with his third birthday behind us, there are only a few short months before I have to register him for school.
+I know that there are many more challenges ahead of both of us, both for him and for me.
+But there is nothing in this world that I would rather do.
+I can’t wait to share the rest of his journey into adulthood with him, the laughs, tears and tantrums, and to see where it all takes him – my wonderful, beautiful, lovely little big boy.